MadameElfarran/Polychromatic-Toast/README.md

 Can I use MultiMC with this pack?

-> I actually recommend a third party launcher but make sure you have security software whenever using unnoffical programs.
+> I actually recommend a third party launcher, however, make sure you have security software installed on your computer when using unnoffical programs.
 The last thing I want is for users to be exploited by malicious developers.

 Such an odd name choice, why did ya pick it o' estranged modpack developer?